 Basic Electricity

+How does AC differ from DC currents?
+How can you optimize a home’s central HVAC system to use less power?
+How do you calculate a machine’s electrical load to effectively heat and cool a room?
 Your basic electrical training course will answer all these questions and more.
-You’ll learn the fundamentals of electrical science, how electricity affects HVAC systems and how to safely work with electrical components on the job.
+You’ll learn the fundamentals of electrical science, how electricity affects HVAC systems, and how to work safely with electrical components on the job.

 Safety and Shop Practices

 Working with such intricate machinery requires safety protocol.
-In addition to keeping yourself out of harm’s way, knowing how to safely operate HVAC systems and tools will ensure you make systems safe for others to use as well.
+In addition to keeping yourself out of harm’s way, knowing how to operate HVAC systems and tools safely will ensure you also make systems safe for others.
+Through several lab exercises, you’ll work hands-on with different types of HVAC equipment and tools to learn the safest way to handle any job.

-Through several lab exercises, you’ll get to work hands-on with different types of HVAC equipment and tools to learn the safest way to handle any job.
+Working with such intricate machinery requires safety protocol.
+In addition to keeping yourself out of harm’s way, knowing how to operate HVAC systems and tools safely will ensure you also make systems safe for others.
+Through several lab exercises, you’ll work hands-on with different types of HVAC equipment and tools to learn the safest way to handle any job.

 Basic Refrigeration